scibel/sample-bot-messenger/README.md

   * ngrok http 5000

-* Provide your Facebook app with the URL provided by ngrok + "/webhook"
+* Provide your Facebook app with the URL provided by ngrok + "/webhook" (ex : https://10573be9.ngrok.io)

 * You can now launch the bot from the console :